-We next use our novel measure of beta-arbitrage activity to understand time-series and cross-sectional variation in the performance of long-short/market-neutral hedge funds, typically considered to be the classic example of smart money; as well as active mutual funds, who are subject to more stringent leverage and short-sale constraints.
-Appendix Table A7 reports estimates of panel regressions of monthly fund returns on the Fama-French-Carhart four-factor model augmented with the beta-arbitrage factor of Frazzini and Pedersen (2014).
-In particular, we allow the coefficient on the Frazzini-Pedersen betting-against-beta (BAB) factor to vary as a function of CoBAR, a fund's AUM, and the interaction between these two variables.
-To capture variation in a fund's AUM, we create a dummy-variable, SizeRank, that takes the value of zero if the fund is in the smallest-AUM tercile (within the active mutual fund or long-short equity hedge fund industry, depending on the returns being analyzed) in the previous month, one if it is in the middle tercile, and two otherwise.
-The first two columns analyze hedge fund returns while the last two columns analyze active mutual fund returns.
+panel regressions of monthly fund returns on the Fama-French-Carhart four-factor model augmented with the beta-arbitrage factor of Frazzini and Pedersen (2014).
+In particular, we allow the coefficient on the Frazzini-Pedersen BAB factor to vary as a function of CoBAR, a fund's AUM, and the interaction between these two variables.
+To capture variation in a fund's AUM, we create a dummy variable, SizeRank, that takes the value of zero if the fund is in the smallest-AUM tercile (within the active mutual fund or long-short equity hedge fund industry, depending on the returns being analyzed) in the previous month, one if it is in the middle tercile, and two otherwise.
+The first two columns analyze hedge fund returns, whereas the last two columns analyze active mutual fund returns.